mnot/I-D/draft-nottingham-feed-menu.md

 A menu object is a JSON object with a "feed-menu" member.
 Its potential members are:

 * "feed-menu": A short human readable title for the menu (REQUIRED)
-* "items": An array of menu objects and feed objects.
+* "items": An array of menu objects and feed items.

 Menu objects MAY contain other members, to be defined by updates to this specification.
 Likewise, the items array MAY contain other types of objects, to be defined by updates to this specification.